 There is a lot of science in Koji.
 Papers have been written about the subject.
 Some are "dry," long-winded, and some so crusty they seem fermented themselves.

-SHOP HERE for LUMMI Island
+SHOP HERE for Dry Rice Koji

 Gift Card